 Press: Princeton News | PBS News Hour | Discover Magazine | The Guardian | Science Friday | BBC

 Perception of Musical Pitch and Timbre

-In another line of research, I am investigating perception of the pitch and timbre of musical (and other complex) sounds.
-For example, in one study, we find that timbre may represent a high-level, configural property of natural sounds, processed similarly to faces in vision.
+I am also broadly interested in the perception of pitch and timbre in music and other naturalistic auditory environments.
+In one ongoing study, we find that timbre may represent a high-level, configural property of natural sounds, processed similarly to faces in vision.

 (Photo of my chamber trio in 2013).

 How does the brain select what we consciously perceive when the world is ambiguous?
 In my dissertation, I used binocular rivalry (a bistable phenomenon that occurs when two conflicting images are presented separately to the two eyes, resulting in perceptual alternation between the images) as a model of visual ambiguity to study the effects of various factors on conscious awareness.

 In one study, we found that asymmetry between the two cerebral hemispheres impacts our conscious perception during binocular rivalry.
 Our results indicate that conscious representations differ across the visual field and that these differences persist for a long time (at least 30 seconds) after the onset of a stimulus.
 In a follow-up study, we found that this hemispheric filtering is based on a relative comparison of the SFs available in the current environment.